SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    var anotherList = shoppingList + "Ham"
    This section should be updated as and when that feature is added.

-You can retrieve a value from the array by using :newTerm:`subscript syntax`, passing the index of the value you want to retrieve within square brackets immediately after the name of the array:
+Retrieve a value from the array by using :newTerm:`subscript syntax`, passing the index of the value you want to retrieve within square brackets immediately after the name of the array: